Reading Material

 Privacy Most Public, by Andrew Burt (Science Fiction, 16000 words, read 25% free)

-In the future, the Minuteman software system listens to all phone calls, reads all messages, watches everything, to keep Americans safe... but what happens when it mis-hears what a young man says?
-A story taken from today's headlines, but written a decade before the unauthorized presidential spying scandal of 2005, Privacy Most Public addresses the age old question-- Who's watching the watchers?
+In the future, the Minuteman software system listens to all phone calls, reads all messages, watches everything, to keep Americans safe... but what happens when it mis-hears what someone says?
+Who's watching the watchers?

 The Flight of the Sarah Mae, by Andrew Burt (Science Fiction, 16000 words, read 25% free)